Chapter 1: light and flickering

 (See the end of the chapter for notes.)

-Bruce opened his messenger bag, paused briefly, then shook his head fondly at what he found inside.
-He had been doing that more and more lately, in the months since starting university.
-He was...happier.
+Bruce opened his messenger bag, pausing briefly.
+He shook his head fondly at what he found inside; he’d been doing that more and more lately, in the months since starting university.
+Bruce was surprised to realize that he was…happier.

 He had friends now.
-Betty and him got on since the first class they shared together, and she had taken to leaving him little thoughtful presents whenever she could.
+Betty and him got on since the first class they shared together, and she’d taken to leaving him little thoughtful presents whenever she could.
 This time, it was a book of—limericks?
 He opened it to the bookmarked page, bemused.

 The ad said, for one little fee,